aws/aws-cdk/packages/@aws-cdk/aws-lambda-python-alpha/README.md

 **Excluding source files**

-You can exclude files from being copied using the optional bundling string array parameter `assetExcludes`
+You can exclude files from being copied using the optional bundling string array parameter `assetExcludes`:

 ```ts
 new python.PythonFunction(this, 'function', {